 “Perhaps we could do these sets together.
 It helps when you are exercising with someone.
 I am Kevin by the way,” he said.

-“Well, this is awkward,” Cookie said.
+“Well, this is awkward,” Cookie said under her breath.
 It was.
 I did not think I could keep up with the kind of exercise the guy was doing.
 At least not on my first day.

 “Run, Forrest, Run!”
 Stewie said.
 Cookie laughed and fist-bumped Stewie.

-“You know what, I don’t see why I can’t do it,” I said to them.
+“You know what, I don’t see why I can’t do it,” I said.

 “I don’t see why I can’t marry Charlize Theron,” Stewie said.

-“Wishful thinking ain’t just a river in Egypt, ma mama always told me,” Cookie said.
+“Wishful thinking ain’t just a river in Egypt, my mama always told me,” Cookie said.

 We then lied on our backs, grabbed the back of the neck and held both feet up in a diagonal position.
 This was supposed to last for 90 seconds.
 Within some fifteen seconds, my stomach and my knees unanimously decided that Stewie and Cookie were “too fat” to be supported in that position.
 Doing the “Frog Jump” across the field had me weak at the knees and falling flat on my face in complete prostration.
 When we did the ‘reverse press-up’—lying on the back and planting both hands on either side of the ears and lifting the torso up and down—I simply fell back on my back and lay there having lost all my motor skills and some of my consciousness.